-It is a highly unusual process to commence environmental review of a specific plan BEFORE there is a plan to review.
-To do so now would be poor planning and severely limit public input.
-It would also directly contradict specific assurances made to residents by senior Planning Staff at a recent Downtown community meeting attended by over 300 residents, the Planning Commission, as well as Councilmembers who were present that a PEIR would only come after a Downtown Specific Plan ("DSP"): "We have not even drafted a plan vet, and even after we've drafted the Plan, we have to do a full program EIR."
+SMCLC urges the City Council not to move forward with a Downtown Program EIR ("PEIR") at this time for several reasons.
+To do so would be poor planning and severely limit public input.
+It would also directly contradict specific assurances made to residents by senior Planning Staff at a recent Downtown community meeting attended by over 300 residents, Councilmembers and the Planning Commission that a PEIR would only come after a Downtown Specific Plan ("DSP"): "We have not even drafted a plan yet, and even after we've drafted the Plan, we have to do a full program EIR."
 (See YouTube video, F. Stefan, 5.06.13, at minutes 5 to 6 on City website).

 No reason has been given for why this recent promise to residents has been broken.
-No argument has been made as to why the sound practice of first drafting a DSP and then doing a PEIR based upon the Plan suddenly has been changed in favor of rushing a PEIR while the DSP is still in the process of being drafted.
-Indeed, the frequent use of tentative language in describing fundamentals of a draft DSP throughout the Staff Report, demonstrates that it is nowhere near complete and does not meet the CEQA requirement of a "stable, finite project description."
+No argument has been made as to why the sound practice of first drafting a DSP and then doing a PEIR based upon the Plan suddenly has been changed in favor of rushing to proceed with a PEIR while the DSP is in the process of being drafted.
+Indeed, the frequent use of tentative language in describing fundamentals of a draft DSP throughout the Staff Report, demonstrate it is nowhere near complete and does not meet the CEQA requirement of a "stable project description."
 1